 In this tutorial on Python in ethical hacking, you learned the basics of ethical hacking and the Python programming language.
 You also cover some distinct advantages of Python compared to industry counterparts and design a password cracker from scratch using two different approaches.
 However, this is a singular aspect of ethical hacking, encompassing many other topics and techniques.

-Simplilearn offers a Post Graduate Program in Cyber Security that covers all of the areas required for novice and experienced ethical hackers to become proficient.
+Simplilearn offers a Advanced Executive Program in Cybersecurity that covers all of the areas required for novice and experienced ethical hackers to become proficient.
 To prepare students for interviews and prospective corporate positions, topics such as network sniffing, enumeration, and risk assessment are taught in a fully detailed approach.
 Because the information technology industry needs skilled cybersecurity professionals, now is the perfect time to learn about ethical hacking.